 Treating Chronic Pain and Opiate Addiction

 Back in the late 1990s OxyContin (oxycodone) burst on the pharma scene as a wonder pain reliever for treating chronic pain.
 Over the next few years, dosages incrementally went from 10 mg pills to the 160 mg dose pill introduced in 2000.
 An aggressive marketing campaign commenced that same year, targeting the doctors who prescribe medication to patients with chronic pain issues, as well as post-surgery pain.
-Notably, the manufacturer of OxyContin, Purdue Pharma, assured the medical community that the drug was not addicting.
+Notably, the manufacturer of OxyContin, Purdue Pharma, assured the community that the drug was not addicting.

 A nationwide epidemic of opioid addiction has resulted from the highly addictive properties of this class of medications, directly cited in 23% of overdose deaths in 2016 alone, according to the Centers for Disease Control.
 However, the total category of opioid-related deaths include heroin and fentanyl—drugs that a prescription drug addict may ultimately resort to when they can no longer obtain the prescription opioids.